 Without oil friction will eventually cause the hole in the clock plate to enlarge and become elongated.
 This happens because brass is a softer metal than steel and the downward force of gravity will cause more wear on the bottom side of the clock plate.
 When the hole that holds the steel arbor in place becomes enlarged the clocks gear will not turn correctly and will eventually cause the clock to stop working.

-To oil a clock apply ONE drop of oil to each oil sink.
+To oil a clock apply one drop of oil to each oil sink.
+It is best to use a clock oiling pen or a bottle with a long needle.
+This will make it easier to apply a single drop to each oil sink.
 Don't try and fill the oil sink, because the oil is held in place by surface tension.
 If you apply too much oil, the surface tension will not hold and the oil will run down the plate, leaving the bearing dry.
 Repeat the oiling process for all oil sinks on both the clock plates.
 Don't forget to oil the weight pulleys and the front plate posts.

 TickTockTony sells clock oil that is specially manufactured for clocks.
 Every order comes with 15cc's of high quality synthetic clock oil in an oil syringe needle which is pictured above.
 The stainless steel needle is 3.25" long which allows you to apply oil in tight spaces.
 To purchase the clock oil using PayPal's secure servers, click the button below.
 The kit costs $16.99 plus shipping.
 Unfortunately we do not ship outside the United States.

 We have created the video below showing how to oil a clock's movement.
 Visit our YouTube channel to watch more videos.
 There you will find numerous tutorials covering topics like how to remove a clock's movement from the case, how to remove a clock's dial, and how to adjust a clock's beat.

 Here is our YouTube Channel: TickTockTony